 As part of our efforts to monitor access to the COVID-19 vaccines for undocumented migrants in Europe, we’re speaking with national-level advocates about the situation in their countries.
-This interview was conducted in July 2021 with Lefteris Papagiannakis of Solidarity Now to discuss the situation in Italy.
-It is not meant to offer an exhaustive picture of the legal and practical context in Italy.
+This interview was conducted in July 2021 with Lefteris Papagiannakis of Solidarity Now to discuss the situation in Greece.
+It is not meant to offer an exhaustive picture of the legal and practical context in Greece.
 Please get in touch at firstname.lastname@example.org if you have information you’d like to share, and follow our Twitter page @PICUM_post to get more recent updates.

 What does the Greek vaccination strategy say about undocumented migrants?

 The Greek vaccination strategy says nothing about undocumented migrants.
 This is something we, and other NGOs, try to raise every time we meet with public health officials, but the political environment is very hostile.
 There’s like an allergy to talking about undocumented migrants.